jarm111/microservice_arch_test/blogservice/readme.md

 2. install NodeJS and database software of your choosing.
 3. Create .env file
 * It looks like this
-    * PORT=port of your choosing*
+    * PORT=
+        * Port which the the application will bind itself to
+    * URL=
-    * URL=for mongodb
+        * URL to mongodb instance
-4. Open up a Powershell/CMD/Bash/Whatever and do `npm install`
+1. Open up a Powershell/CMD/Bash/Whatever and do `npm install`
-5. Run the services with Node
+2. Run the services with Node
-6. Be happy
+3. Be happy

 ### Docker image
 4. Check that the .env values are the same as in Dockerfile